awslabs/voice-powered-analytics/README.md

 Input Name | Value
 :---: | :---:
 Stack Name | VPA-Setup
 AthenaOutputS3BucketName | A bucket name to hold Athena query results.
 The bucket name must be globally unique.
-For that reason, we recommend the following vpa-reinvent2017-<your initials>-<some random number>.
-For me this would look like **vpa-reinvent2017-can-3428**
+For that reason, we recommend the following vpa-reinvent2017-your initials-some random number.
+For me this would look like **vpa-reinvent2017-can-3428** Keep in mind bucket names must not use spaces.
 DDBReadCapacityUnits | 5
 DDBWriteCapacityUnits | 5